kumarsumit1/JavaExamples/src/main/resources/BigData/Hadoop.md

 • It has a rich, extensible schema language defined in pure JSON,Schema is encoded on the file so the data can be untagged.
 • In the avro format, we store schema separately from data.
 Generally avro schema file (.avsc) is maintained.
 • It has a very compact format.
 The bulk of JSON, repeating every field name with every single record, is what makes JSON inefficient for high-volume usage.
+• Stores the schema in the header of file so data is self-describing.
 • Files support block compression and are splittable
 • It has the best notion of compatibility for evolving your data over time.
     Avro supports addition and deletion of columns at any position.